 Huntsville Hospital is the flagship institution of the HH Health System and is one of the largest not-for-profit community hospital systems in the nation.
 Huntsville Hospital’s footprint in Madison County is comprised of 941 licensed beds, including ten ICUs, numerous specialty services, and a state-of-the art Pharmacy Department.
-Nearly 200 Pharmacy team members provide medication-related services to a wide variety of patients in numerous settings.
+More than 200 Pharmacy team members provide medication-related services to a wide variety of patients in numerous settings.

 The programs allow the resident to pursue individual interests and goals.
 Wherever possible, practice experiences are continued throughout the year rather than in individual practice segments.
 While much learning takes place during the residency program, more emphasis is placed on "doing" - residents are given numerous opportunities to participate in drug therapy management and must take responsibility for patients' pharmaceutical care on a daily basis.

 Pharmacy mission statement